Community

 🇺🇸

-Date, around time I went on a date with him (a correctional officer), thinking it was an opportunity to become acquainted with him as a friend, but it turned out to be a horrific night which I would only remember parts of.
+Date, around Time I went on a date with him (a correctional officer), thinking it was an opportunity to become acquainted with him as a friend, but it turned out to be a horrific night which I would only remember parts of.
 He picked me up in his white pickup truck; it smelled of cologne and winterfresh gum.
 Two smells I will never forget.
 He took me to a dirty dive bar without asking where to go.
 I already didn’t feel safe, and I regret that I never said anything to this day.
 I got my first drink, rum and coke.
 Keep in mind that my glass was smaller than a coffee mug.
 We started talking, and he told me he used to be in the army.
 He seemed to be trying hard to persuade and impress me, but I was not falling for it.
 The taste of my drink was no different than I had before.
 I was nearly done with my first drink when he asked if I wanted another, and I agreed.
 He returned with another and asked if I wanted to play darts, and I again agreed.
 I took one drink of my second rum and coke he brought to me and started to feel dizzy, tired, and weak.
 I didn’t say anything yet.
 I continued with darts.
 By then, he gave me a third drink, I don’t remember if I even had a drink of it.
 I do recall saying, ‘I wanted to go home,’ and we left out the side door to his white pickup truck.
 I don’t remember getting inside the front seat, let alone the backseat.
-My eyes flickered open and closed, waking up only to see him face-to-face with me.
+My eyes flickered open and closed, waking me to see him face-to-face.
 Raping me, I am frozen in shock.
 Disgusted by what he was saying to me.
 When he was done, he threw a towel on me and told me to ‘clean up.’
 He tossed my shoe onto my nude body and said, ‘Now I will take you home.’
-Twenty degrees outside, I was fully nude in a familiar parking lot.
+Twenty degrees outside, I was nude in a familiar parking lot.
 I got dressed.
 He took me home; no words were exchanged.
 Once I got in my house, I went straight into the shower and cried.
 I was a virgin He took my innocence from me that I can never get back.
-Date, around time Sitting in my office, He came in unannounced and sat down in a chair by the door.
+Date 2, around Time 2 Sitting in my office, He came in unannounced and sat down in a chair by the door.
 I looked up, feeling uneasy.
-I asked him, ‘what are you doing?’
+I asked him, ‘what was he doing?’
 He replied as he got up from his chair, ‘I know you want this cock.’
 He blocked me between my seat, the wall, and my desk, I had nowhere to go.
 He unzipped his pants and grabbed a handful of my hair, and forcefully give him oral sex.
 This time I remember the whole brutal rape.
 Pushing, gagging, and choking only made him put more force and hurt upon me.
 His strength was unbearable.
 When it was over, he threw a piece of winterfresh gum at me and left.
 Crying, feeling dirty, guilty, and shameful, I put myself together and completed my day.
 Violated, not only once but twice, by the same guy.
 Once outside of work and the other inside work.
 After the first attack, I was broken inside, but the second attack really damaged me.
 If I told anyone, no one would believe me because he was a very well-liked person at work, and I was just a caseworker.
-My sisters were the first to know about the first assault in April 2020.
+My sisters were the first to know about the first assault in Date 3.
 I held back on the second as I felt they wouldn’t forgive me for allowing it to happen again.
-October 2020 I told my sisters about the second assault.
+Date 4 I told my sisters about the second assault.
 I went to internal affairs, who sent me to detectives.
 They supposedly did an investigation, but boys will boys, and where I worked, they all stick together.
 The DA dropped the case.
-January - October 2023 I now moved out of that county because of the triggers and the hope that my PTSD will get better with time.
+Date Range I now moved out of that county because of the triggers and the hope that my PTSD will get better with time.
 I feel stronger I told my story and know I am a survivor.
 I hope my story will become someone else’s survival guide.
-This happens when you are a strong, outspoken woman at the County Name Jail inCity, State Name
+This happens when you are a strong, outspoken woman at the Location County Jail in Location, Pennsylvania.

 • Report